User Community Service Desk Downloads

 </template>

-- specifies the entity this template applies to.
-It is therefore possible to use all the entity specific data columns in the template’s expressions. -
+• entity -Specifies the entity this template applies to.
+This allows you to use all the entity specific data columns in the template’s expressions.

 Evaluation of ONE expressions

-There are two types of DQC expressions in event handling: general and entity specific.
+There are two types of ONE expressions in event handling (streaming or asynchronous): general and entity-specific.

 LONG